1 mountaineer climbing

 Intense Ascent

-The cradle of mountaineering, the world capital of the harness and the toned calf muscles: in Chamonix, climbing isn't an option, it's a tradition.
+The birthplace of mountaineering, world capital of harnesses and finely sculpted calves: in Chamonix, climbing isn’t optional — it’s a way of life.

 For the daring: Ice climbing